 2 Corinthians 7:8-16

-8 For though I grieved you with my letter, I do not regret it, though I did regret it.
-For I see that my letter made you grieve, though just for a while.
+8 For even though I grieved you with my letter, I do not regret it, though I did regret it when I saw that my letter grieved you, but just for a while.
 9 I now rejoice, not that you were grieved, but that you were grieved to repentance.
 For you were grieved in a godly way, that you might suffer loss by us in nothing.
-10 For godly sorrow produces repentance to salvation, which brings no regret.
-But the sorrow of the world produces death.
-11 For this same thing, that you were grieved in a godly way, what earnest care it worked in you.
-Yes, what defense, indignation, fear, longing, zeal, and vengeance!
+10 For godly sorrow produces repentance that leads to salvation, which brings no regret.
+But sorrow dealt with in a worldly manner produces death.
+11 For see what this godly sorry has worked in you: what earnestness, what eagerness to clear yourselves, what indignation, what fear, what longing, what zeal, and what pursuit of justice!
 In everything you demonstrated yourselves to be pure in the matter.
-12 So although I wrote to you, I wrote not for his cause that did the wrong, nor for his cause that suffered the wrong, but that your earnest care for us might be revealed in you in the sight of God.
+12 So although I wrote to you, I wrote not because of the one that did the wrong, nor because of the one that suffered the wrong, but that your earnest care for us might be revealed in you in the sight of God.

 13 Therefore we have been comforted.
-In our comfort we rejoiced the more exceedingly for the joy of Titus, because his spirit has been refreshed by you all.
+In our comfort we rejoiced all the more exceedingly for the joy of Titus, because his spirit has been refreshed by all of you.
 14 For if in anything I have boasted to him on your behalf, I was not disappointed.
-But as we spoke all things to you in truth, so our glorying also which I made before Titus was found to be truth.
-15 His affection is more abundantly toward you, while he remembers all of your obedience, how with fear and trembling you received him.
+But as we spoke everything to you in truth, so our glorying also which I made before Titus was found to be truth.
+15 His affection is greater for you as he remembers all of your obedience, how with fear and trembling you received him.
 16 I rejoice that in everything I am confident concerning you.